Great Work = Great Rewards

 Incoming freshman from Wood or Lucas County may apply for a scholarship to cover the cost of books for your freshman year.
 To qualify, you must be an admitted freshman and live in Wood or Lucas County.
 The scholarship application and FAFSA must be completed by January 15, 2017.
 More information is available.

-The Robert and Ellen Thompson Scholarship Program for Working Families application is available to incoming first-year students who plan to start at Bowling Green State University in Fall 2017.
-Transfer students with military service will also be considered.
-Students receiving this scholarship are awarded a scholarship based upon financial need.
-Minimum awards are $1,000 per year.
-Must have completed community service in high school and must complete scholarship application and FAFSA by January 15, 2017.
+The Robert and Ellen Thompson Scholarship Program is designed to assist students from working families who may struggle with the cost of higher education.
+Students receiving this scholarship are awarded a scholarship based up on financial need.
+Must have completed community service in high school and need to apply for fall admission and submit the FAFSA by January 15th.